joshvdb/Portfolio-Analytics/README.md

 This tab lists the variables that are used to generate the portfolio analytics (together with the price data).
 The explanation for each variable is given below:

-1. Moving-average Interval:
+1. Moving-average Interval: the number of days to use in the calculation of the Simple Moving Average.
-2. Moving-average Alpha Value:
+2. Moving-average Alpha Value: represents the degree of weighting decrease, a constant smoothing factor between 0 and 1.
+A higher alpha discounts older observations faster.
-3. Equity Ticker:
+3. Equity Ticker: The ticker of the equity to look at for algorithmic trading analytics.
-4. VaR Threshold (% Daily Returns):
+4. VaR Threshold (% Daily Returns): the % daily returns threshold to use in the calculation of VaR (Historical and Analytical).
+For example, entering -0.01 means that we will calculate the probability of losing more than 1% of the value of our portfolio (the Expected Shortfall will be calculated based on this value).
-5. VaR Threshold (Confidence Interval):
+5. VaR Threshold (Confidence Interval): the Confidence Interval to use in the calculation of the VaR (this is another way of specifying the VaR).
+For example, entering 0.05 means that we will calculate the % daily returns that we can expect to lose at 5% VaR (that is, the amount that we expect to lose/gain with a probability of 5%).
-6. Risk-free Rate:
+6. Risk-free Rate: this is the risk-free rate that is used in the calculation of certain portfolio analytics (e.g. a 0.02 = 2%).
+This is often set as the interest rate on a 3 month U.S. Treasury Bill.

 ![Intro.pdf](https://github.com/jjvdb/Portfolio-Analytics/blob/master/Diagrams/Variables%20Tab.png)